 Iniki has changed the face of Kauai.
 During the day after Iniki hit, many people on Kauai were thankful to survive the powerful hurricane, but many were appalled for the significant damage left by the storm.
 Rescue and search groups, food, medical equipment and other items were arrived on that day to help survivors.
 Many residents were left without water and power for few weeks or months.
 The Coco Palms Resort, which was famous for the setting in Elvis Presley’s musical film Blue Hawaii in 1961, has remained closed since Iniki, and it is unknown when the hotel will ever be reopened.
 The hurricane had caused severe damage to that hotel.
 This and other damaged hotels have significantly affected the tourism industry on Kauai.
 In fact, the travel agents believed that Kauai looked like a disaster area since they have heard rumors that there were no water and electricity on that island even though the physical damage was repaired.
 However, the tourism industry has gradually been restored as most hotels, water supply, and electricity have been repaired after the storm.
 Another major impact from the hurricane was the wild chicken increase throughout Kauai.
 Iniki blew apart many chicken coops, which were used to house fighting chickens.
 Despite the fact that Kauai had extensive problems after the storm, residents of the island were surprisingly behaved; most people were not complaining and looting.
 Instead, many residents have helped others and cleaned up.
 A decade after the hurricane, the island of Kauai has not been restored completely, and people have still remembered the violence of the storm.
 Nevertheless, nearly everything on that island has been restored in the last few years.

 Did Iniki made important lessons to the people of Kauai on being fully prepared for hurricanes?
 The answer from many officials was yes.
 According to Kauai’s public safety officials, the island was not actually ready for Hurricane Iniki, despite the fact that Kauai had faced three previous hurricanes since 1957.
 Those three hurricanes were Nina in 1957, Dot in 1959, and Iwa in 1982.
 Kauai had never encountered a powerful hurricane until Iniki.
 In fact, many buildings on that island were not strong enough to withstand a strong hurricane.
-Since Iniki, however, the building codes for hotels, condominiums and other buildings became more stringent; the enhanced buildings are made to withstand strong winds and are away from the shoreline.
-All of the homes on the island are rebuilt or built with metal straps that create a bond from the roof to the foundation.
-The stringent houses are designed to protect residents far better than the houses that had no reinforcements prior to Iniki.
+Since Iniki, however, the building codes for hotels, condominiums and other buildings became more stringent; the enhanced buildings are made to withstand strong winds and all of the homes on the island are rebuilt or built with metal straps that create a bond from the roof to the foundation.
 Moreover, the people in Kauai are taking hurricane preparation seriously.
 Furthermore, the island’s communication system for emergency response has been hugely improved.
 Yet, the island still does not have sufficient amount of shelters that are able to withstand gale-force winds.
 Iniki will hopefully remind not only to the people on Kauai, but also other people on Hawaii for being aware of these storms, and how they will affect them.
-I believe Hawaii should be fully ready for the future hurricane similar to Iniki and other past significant hurricanes.
+I believe Hawaii should be fully ready for future hurricanes similar to Iniki and other past significant hurricanes.

 Other interesting facts on Iniki